Background – 1970s

 Recognition for Years of Quality Work

-In 2014, Sargent was given special recognition by Star Building Systems for 40 years as a Star Builder at their national meeting in San Diego, California.
+In 2014 and 2019, Sargent was given special recognition by Star Building Systems for 40 and 45 years as a Star Builder at their national meeting in San Diego, California.
 While the company expanded its services over the years to include many types of projects other than Star metal buildings, the award was a special honor towards Sargent's roots.

 People of Sargent